-Definitions, Terms and Facts about Autism and ADHD
+Definitions, Terms and Facts about Autism and ADHD -Info Resourses

 What is Autism?

-Autism, or Autism Spectrum Disorder (ASD), refers to a broad range of conditions characterized by challenges with social skills, repetitive behaviors, speech and nonverbal communication.
+Autism, or Autism Spectrum Disorder (ASD), refers to a broad range of conditions characterized by challenges with social skills, repetitive behaviors, speech, and nonverbal communication.
 The “autism spectrum” describes a set of developmental delays and disorders that affect social and communication skills and motor and language skills.
 Until May 2013, official diagnoses within the autism spectrum included autistic disorder, pervasive developmental disorder-not otherwise specified (PDD-NOS), Asperger syndrome, Childhood Disintegrative Disorder, and Rett Syndrome.
 Today, there is just one Autism Spectrum Disorder, with three levels of severity.
 Early signs of Autism in children and toddlers usually appear by age 2 or 3.
 Some associated development delays can appear even earlier, and often, it can be diagnosed as early as 18 months.

 What Is Attention Deficit Hyperactivity Disorder?

 Attention deficit hyperactivity disorder (ADHD) affects children and teens and can continue into adulthood.
 ADHD is the most commonly diagnosed mental disorder of children.
-Children with ADHD may be hyperactive and unable control their impulses, or they may have trouble paying attention.
+Children with ADHD may be hyperactive and unable to control their impulses, or they may have trouble paying attention.
 These behaviors interfere with school and home life.
-ADHD is more common in boys than in girls and is typically discovered during the early school years, when a child begins to have problems paying attention.
+ADHD is more common in boys than in girls and is typically discovered during the early school years when a child begins to have problems paying attention.

 What is Aspberger Syndrome?

 Asperger Syndrome is an autism spectrum disorder (ASD) considered to be on the “high functioning” end of the spectrum.
 It is characterized by higher than average intellectual ability coupled with impaired social skills and restrictive, repetitive patterns of interest and activities.
-The term and the diagnosis was removed from the Diagnostic and Statistical Manual of Mental Disorders (DSM) manual in 2013, however many in the Autism community continue to use it because it helps describe a very specific group of people.
+The term and the diagnosis were removed from the Diagnostic and Statistical Manual of Mental Disorders (DSM) manual in 2013, however many in the Autism community continue to use it because it helps describe a very specific group of people.

 Pervasive developmental disorder, not otherwise specified (PDD-NOS)